 This is a powerful mixer, and similar to the Ankarsum, is a bottom motor design.
-It’s 800 watt mixer motor is made in Germany, it has 4 speeds, and there weren’t any volume of complaints around it ever burning out.
+Its 800-watt mixer motor is made in Germany, it has 4 speeds, and there weren’t any volume of complaints around it ever burning out.
 The manufacturer states this Bosch mixer can handle up to 14 loaves of bread and a whopping 34 batches of cookies.
 That is a lot of baking!
-Did we mention this is our favorite for a best stand mixer for heavy dough chefs?
+Did we mention this is our favorite for the best stand mixer for heavy dough chefs?

-This stand mixer has plenty of power, doesn’t weigh too much, and in general is considered pretty stable when mixing large batches.
-It would be a good pick for heavy dough batches as long as you are good with the design, plastic bowls, and a little more cleanup work afterwards.
+This stand mixer has plenty of power, doesn’t weigh too much, and in general, is considered pretty stable when mixing large batches.
+It would be a good pick for heavy dough batches as long as you are good with the design, plastic bowls, and a little more cleanup work afterward.